dhall-lang/dhall-lang/standard/types.md

     λ(m : Type) → [ m ] → m

 However, Dhall does not support dependently-typed functions, so there is no rule for `⊢ Type ↝ Kind`.
-Dhall omits support for dependent function types because that would entail detecting non-trivial type-level equalities.
+Dhall omits support for dependent function types because that would entail robustly detecting non-trivial type-level equivalences.

 ## Type inference